 Q26: How do the tickets work for this event?
 Tickets for this event are either sold individually or as a Family Pass.
 Purchasing a family pass will give you 4 tickets to the event.
 PLEASE NOTE a family pass will admit either 2 adults and 2 children or one adult and three children (Anyone Under 18 will be admitted as a child but EVERYONE UNDER 18 must be accompanied by an adult).
 ID MAY BE REQUIRED.
 All under 18s on site will be asked to wear a wristband and parents or guardians with children under the age of 10 are asked to write their contact telephone number on the child's wristband.
 Children under 3 have free entry but will still be asked to wear a wristband on arrival (3 year olds will need a ticket).
 All tickets purchased from Mack Events will be emailed out to you as E-Tickets - these will either need to redeemed in advance from our ticket collection point, or shown on the front door.
 (Collecting your wristbands in advance will give you access to the fast lane for entry).

 Q27: Can I bring food or drink?
-No food or drink will be allowed to be brought on site for this event in the past, but for 2023 we are relaxing this rule for the juniors event and allowing parents to bring a packed lunch for their children - No drinks will be allowed to be brought on site but there will be a wide range of drinks on offer and a free water refill station on site.
-(The Security staff do have some discretion in terms of baby food / bottles etc... but for older children there will be a number of food / drinks vendors within the site so you do not need to bring your own food but are allowed if you want to).
+No food or drink has been allowed to be brought on site for this event in the past, but for 2023 we are relaxing this rule for the juniors event and allowing parents to bring a packed lunch for their children - No drinks will be allowed to be brought on site but there will be a wide range of drinks on offer and a free water refill station on site.
+(The Security staff do have some discretion in terms of baby food / bottles etc...)
+There will be a number of food vendors within the site so you do not need to bring your own food but are allowed if you want to).